 The existing airfield has a trip generation of approximately 30 vehicle movements per day (vpd).
-It is assumed that the apartments and residential lots will generate vehicle movements similar to apartments and residential lots.
-However, due to the nature of the airfield activity, it is likely that the apartments will generally not be fully occupied during the week, except on occasion when major events are on in Hamilton such as the annual Fieldays or All Black test matches.
+It is assumed that the proposed apartments and residential lots will generate trips at a rate that is typical for this land use.
+However, due to the nature of the airfield activity, it is likely that the apartments will generally not be fully occupied during the week, except on occasions when major events are on in Hamilton such as the annual Fieldays or All Black test matches.

 Two scenarios have been tested for occupancy rates of the apartments.
 It is predicted that a worst-case scenario would see 70% of apartments occupied during the week, with the expected (normal) scenario which would see 50% of apartments occupied.
-Based on the worst-case apartment scenario, the trip generation of the residential lots and airfield, the Te Kowhai Airpark could be expected to generate approximately 1,630 trips per weekday, and 245 trips per weekday AM and PM peak hour.
+Based on the worst-case apartment scenario, the trip generation of the residential lots and airfield, the Te Kowhai Airpark could be expected to generate approximately 1,798 trips per weekday, and 291 trips per weekday AM and PM peak hour.

-SIDRA modelling of the proposed new Access Road and Limmer Road intersection shows that it performs well up to year 2042, even using the 70% apartment occupancy rate and 1% growth rate on actual surveyed Limmer Road traffic counts.
-The Level of Service (LoS) for the worst vehicle movement (right turn out of the airpark access) operates at LoS B. All movements on SH39 continue to operate at LoS A. Similarly, the Horotiu Road and Te Kowhai Road intersection continues to operate at a high LoS, with no movement operating at less than LoS C (the right turn out of Horotiu Road).
+SIDRA modelling of the proposed new Access Road and Limmer Road intersection shows that it performs well up to year 2042, even using the 70% apartment occupancy rate and 2% growth rate based on actual surveyed Limmer Road traffic counts.
+The Level of Service (LoS) for the worst vehicle movement (right turn out of the airpark access) operates at LoS C. All movements on SH39 continue to operate at LoS A. Similarly, the Horotiu Road and Te Kowhai Road intersections continue to operate at a high LoS, with no movement operating at less than LoS C.

 The proposed access off Limmer Road complies with sight distances in the NZ Transport Agency's Planning and Policy Manual (the Planning Manual), however it does not comply with the minimum separation distance to adjacent accesses.

-The existing vehicle crossing is unsealed and has not been designed to accommodate large volume of traffic.
-The access will need to be upgraded to an intersection to accommodate traffic from the proposed airpark.
-An intersection concept design is included in Appendix B. This assessment concludes that the access design is expected to have negligible safety effects on the adjacent property accesses.
+The existing vehicle crossing has not been designed to accommodate large traffic volumes.
+The access will be upgraded to an intersection to accommodate traffic from the proposed airpark.
+An intersection concept design is included in Appendix B.